ocsf/ocsf-server/lib/schema_web/templates/page/guidelines_md.html.md

 *Optional Attributes*
 Optional attributes may apply to more narrow use cases, or may be more open to interpretation depending on the use case.
 The optional attributes are marked as **Optional**.

-*Reserved Attributes*
-Reserved attributes are set by the logging system and must not be used in the event data.
-The reserved attributes are marked as **Reserved**.

 ## Guidelines for attribute names
 - Attribute names must be a valid UTF-8 sequence.